 נחש nechash = taikuri, ennustaja

-Let us look at the following meanings of the word nachas:
+The meanings of the Hebrew word נחש nachas:

 נחש nachash = snake/serpent, cunning person (appears 31x in the old Testament)